Aida Quilcué: Indigenous and social leadership

-In the 1990s, Quilcué was a health promoter for the Cauca Indigenous Association (AIC).
+Her political activity originated within the indigenous social movement.
+In the 1990s, she began her public service as a health promoter for the Association of Indigenous Clinics of Cauca (AIC) and as a local authority in the Piçkwe Tha Fiw reservation.
 In 2000, she was coordinator of the health program at the AIC and at the Regional Indigenous Council of Huila (CRIHU).